Rubies in the Rubble: From Hedge Funds to Chutneys

-1. How does a hedge fund manager & Oxford graduate end up creating chutney’s for a living?
+1. How do a hedge fund manager & an Oxford graduate end up creating chutneys for a living?

 JD: It all started with an article in the Evening Standard about bin divers!

-As I began to research I was pretty astonished at the facts, we are living in a world were there a so many advances but in food supply we are allowing 1 billion people to go to bed hungry & 60% of discarded food is unnecessary.
-I saw as an opportunity to make a positive impact and change attitudes as opposed to negatively nailing the supermarkets.
+As I began to research I was pretty astonished at the facts.
+We are living in a world were there a so many advances, but in food supply we are allowing 1 billion people to go to bed hungry & 60% of discarded food is thrown out unnecessarily.
+I saw an opportunity to make a positive impact and change attitudes as opposed to negatively nailing the supermarkets.
 Lets value what we’ve got and love our resources!
 Thus Rubies in the Rubble was born.

 2. The early days, how did you get what was an idea off the ground initially?